• Share this on:

 Communication

-Smooth communication is an implicit requirement that all buyers have.
-Always reply to every e-mail within 24 hours, even if it is just to confirm that you have received the e-mail and will send a more detailed reply later.
-If you encounter a problem with a production order, notify the customer immediately and try to offer a solution.
-Another good tip is to create a T&A (time and arrival) of every order and share it with your buyer.
-This file will help you to manage expectations, monitor progress and is the best guarantee for timely delivery.
+Your success depends largely on the quality of your service.
+Smooth communication is an important aspect.
+Always reply to every e-mail within 24 hours, even if it is just to confirm that you have received it and will reply in detail later.
+If you encounter a problem with an order, notify your buyer immediately and try to offer a solution.
+Create a T&A (time and arrival) sheet of every order and share it with your buyer.
+This will help you to manage expectations and monitor progress and it is the best guarantee for timely delivery.

 Flexibility

 Many factories focus only on getting ‘convenient’ orders: simple styles, large quantities and long delivery times.
-However, if you want to start a business relationship with a European buyer, be prepared to accept complicated orders first.
+However, if you want to embark on a business relationship with a European buyer, be prepared to accept more complicated orders first.
 Buyers will want to test your factory before giving you big, easy orders.
-Make sure at the start that a buyer will not continue to only place difficult orders with you and convenient orders elsewhere.
+However, make sure that a buyer will not continue only to place difficult orders with you and more convenient orders elsewhere.

 Tips: